Understanding and Specifying LIDT of Laser Components

 Figure 1: Comparison of Gaussian and flat top beam profiles with the same optical power2

 The effective beam diameter of a Gaussian beam also scales with fluence.
-As fluence increases, a larger portion of the beam’s width has sufficient fluence to initiate laser induced damage (Figure 2).
-This can be avoided by using a flat top beam instead of a Gaussian beam (see our Gaussian Beam Propagation application note for more information about Gaussian beams).
+As fluence increases, a larger portion of the beam’s width has sufficient fluence to initiate laser-induced damage (Figure 2).
+This can be avoided by using a flat top beam instead of a Gaussian beam (see our Gaussian Beam Propagation and Why Use a Flat Top Laser Beam? application notes for more information).

 Continuous Wave Lasers: